Suhungmung

-He was the first Ahom king to adopt a Hindu title, Swarganarayana, indicating a move towards an inclusive polity; and Ahom kings came to be known as the Swargadeo which is the Assamese translation of Ahom word Chao-Pha.
+He was the first Ahom king to adopt a Hindu title, Swarganarayana, indicating a move towards an inclusive polity; and Ahom kings came to be known as the Swargadeo (literal meaning: Lord of the Heavens) which is the Assamese translation of Ahom word Chao-Pha.
 He is also called the Dihingia Raja, because he made Bakata on the Dihing River his capital.
-Suhungmung was the last progenitor Ahom king (all subsequent kings were his descendants).
+Serhungmerng was the last progenitor Ahom king (all subsequent kings were his descendants).

 Expansion

 Under Suhungmung the Ahom Kingdom acquired a vision of an extended polity and consolidated rule.
 He began by suppressing the revolt of the Aitonia Nagas in 1504 and making them accept Ahom overlordship.
 As he embarked on military expeditions he organized the first recorded survey of the adult population in 1510 to consolidate and reorganize the militia.
 He annexed Habung, a Chutia dependency in 1512 and later in 1523-24, the rest of the Chutia Kingdom.